caringo90/seagrave-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Carina Seagrave Fuller holds her M.A. in Mass Communications with a focus in Journalism from the University of Florida.
 During her time at UF, her research focused on the social media usage of non-profit organizations to recruit volunteers.
 She was also a copywriter for the Independent Florida Alligator.
 Carina’s B.S. is in English Literature and Religion from the Florida State University.
 Carina currently teaches 9th grade ELA in Orange County.
-Her research interests are based in the impact of true crime podcasts on female vigilance and social media.
+Her research investigates the impact of true crime podcasts on female vigilance and social media.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.